loda-lang/loda-programs/programs/oeis/list6.md

 * [A310518](http://oeis.org/A310518) ([L24 program](310/A310518.asm)): Coordination sequence Gal.3.21.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A310521](http://oeis.org/A310521) ([L27 program](310/A310521.asm)): Coordination sequence Gal.5.133.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A310523](http://oeis.org/A310523) ([L06 program](310/A310523.asm)): Coordination sequence Gal.6.355.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
-* [A310525](http://oeis.org/A310525) ([L24 program](310/A310525.asm)): Coordination sequence Gal.4.74.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A310529](http://oeis.org/A310529) ([L30 program](310/A310529.asm)): Coordination sequence Gal.4.75.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A310530](http://oeis.org/A310530) ([L30 program](310/A310530.asm)): Coordination sequence Gal.5.134.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A310531](http://oeis.org/A310531) ([L30 program](310/A310531.asm)): Coordination sequence Gal.5.135.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.